 - May cause overheating

-- Doesn’t allow air to circulate, which may increase sweating during sleep.
+- It doesn’t allow air to circulate, which may increase sweating during sleep.

 Footie pajamas for better sleep?